clyonsEIS/silverstripe-MetaDataObject/readme.md

 	}
 ```

-In your controller action, retrieve the meta data by calling DataObjectMeta on the item, i.e.
+In your controller action, retrieve the meta data by calling DataObjectMeta on the desired object of the custom class:
 ```php
 	public function view() {
 		$item = $this->getItem();